Centre Point facade architectural scale PopArc model with flame background

 This framed architectural artwork is inspired by Centre Point, one of London’s most recognisable post-war modernist landmarks.

 Designed by Richard Seifert and completed in 1966, Centre Point is defined by its bold concrete grid and unmistakable vertical rhythm.
-In this Pop-Art interpretation, the building’s façade is reimagined as a graphic architectural composition — celebrating repetition, structure, and form through colour and contrast.
+In this PopArc interpretation, the building's façade is presented as wall-mounted relief — celebrating repetition, structure, and form through dimensional plaster against vibrant colour.

 Read the full Centre Point architecture guide